jessicamenius/05-Third-Party-APIs-Work-Day-Scheduler/README.md

 WHEN I click into a timeblock
 THEN I can enter an event
     *Create a textarea, use event.preventDefault():*
-    *If/else statement - if now < start of hour, no comments can be added, else now >start of hour, comments can be added.

 WHEN I click the save button for that timeblock
 THEN the text for that event is saved in local storage